 Software Update: You can update the software of the Sony HAP-S1 HDD Audio Player System via its wired or wireless network connection.
-The tested HAP-S1 contained software version 0009647R and had an immediate software update for version 0010435R.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.